-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

-Apple Watch SE is a smartwatch that features advanced navigation, safety tracking, media play, stream, storage, and built-in cellular, on top of basic health and fitness tracking.
+Apple Watch SE is an affordable smartwatch that features advanced navigation, safety tracking, media play, stream, storage, and built-in cellular, on top of basic health and fitness tracking.
 It delivers up to 18 hours of battery life.

 Pros